Alpha-Rome0/cook-for-me/README.md

 10. For Role​ (under Lambda function handler and role​), select Create new role from template(s)​.
 11. Enter the Role Name​.
-12. From the Policy templates​ list, select Simple Microservice permissions
+12. From the Policy templates​ list, select Basic with DynamoDB
 13. Select the Triggers​ tab.
 14. Click Add trigger​.
 15. Click the outlined box and choose Alexa Skills Kit​.